Skip to main content

 The disclosure statement summarized class treatment and estimated recoveries.
 Secured claims and priority non-tax claims were unimpaired and paid in full, while general unsecured claims were impaired and scheduled to receive a pro rata distribution from the liquidating trust with estimated recoveries of 39% to 55%.
 Subordinated claims, intercompany claims, and equity interests were impaired and received no recovery.
 These terms are described in the disclosure statement.

-The disclosure statement's treatment of equity aligned with public reporting around the sale.
-Business Wire stated that stockholders were not expected to receive value from the sale or the chapter 11 process, and the plan confirmed that equity interests would be canceled with no recovery.
-Those points appear in the sale closing announcement and in the equity treatment described in the disclosure statement.
+Business Wire stated in the sale closing announcement that stockholders were not expected to receive value from the sale or the chapter 11 process, and the plan provided that equity interests would be canceled with no recovery.

 The confirmation order approved the liquidating trust and appointed the liquidating trustee as the sole director and officer of the post-effective date debtors.
 The order confirmed the plan under sections 1129(a) and (b), applied cramdown to rejecting classes, required payment of U.S. Trustee fees on or before the effective date, and approved releases, exculpation, and injunction provisions described as consensual and necessary in the plan.
 The order also preserved retained causes of action and vested them in the liquidating trust, as stated in the confirmation order.

-The plan structure therefore shifts remaining value from the sale process into a liquidation framework overseen by the trustee.
-The disclosure statement and confirmation order describe how claims administration, avoidance actions, and fiduciary claims are pursued on behalf of the estate and ultimately distributed to general unsecured creditors through the trust.
-These mechanics are detailed in the disclosure statement and the confirmation order.
+The disclosure statement and confirmation order describe how claims administration, avoidance actions, and fiduciary claims are pursued on behalf of the estate through the trust.
+The confirmation order also preserved retained causes of action and vested them in the liquidating trust.

 Key Case Timeline